NerdsForGaming/arduinorfidlock/README.md

 # arduinorfidlock
-The code for the RFID lock.
+The custom made code for "Viaan Jindal's" RFID lock.